xexyl/sgit/README.md

 debug[1]: about to run: git ls-files foo | xargs /opt/local/libexec/gnubin/sed -i".bak" -e s/\<sed\>/used/g
 /opt/local/libexec/gnubin/sed: no input files
 ```

-As you can see here, this example also shows what happens if no files are found with
-a glob.
-However, the README.md file would be acted on.

 ## Verbosely (level 3) change references of `\<sed\>` to `used` in this file with a backup as `README.md.bak`